 The Product Owner and the prioritizing of the Product Backlog

 Another important activity of Product Owner, besides prioritizing work by arranging the entire contents of the Product Backlog, is to ensure that there are fully prepared Product Backlog Items for the current Sprint and Increment.
-This means that the User Story Items that the team is expected to work through in the sprint should be completely clear, detailed, and understandable by everyone.
+This means that the User Stories that the team is expected to work on during the Sprint should be completely clear, detailed, and understandable by everyone.

 Understanding the Business

-The Product Owner role, as a representative of the stakeholders and their needs, should be fully understood with the expectations of the business.
-It is the stakeholder liaison and the Development team.
-Product Owner communicates with various business representatives, collects information on upcoming sprints, shares team progress.
+The Product Owner role as a stakeholder representative (and their needs) must fully understand the expectations of the business parties.
+The Product Owner is a liaison between business stakeholders and the Development team.
+The Product Owner communicates with various business representatives, collects information on upcoming sprints, shares team progress.

 When a team member encounters ambiguity in a task, the Product Outer should be there to assist and share information, details, or an alternative product solution.